adeecc/Zombie-Game/README.md

 # Table of Contents:
   1. About
      - Gameplay
-  2. Documentation
+  2. Requirements
-  3. Build Instructions
      - Hardware Requirements
      - Software Requirements
+  3. Documentation
+  4. Build Instructions
-  4. Issues
+  5. Issues
-  5. Improvements
+  6. Improvements

 # About
 This is a simple 2D game using [SDL](https://www.libsdl.org/) and [OpenGL] (https://www.opengl.org/).
 The game renders several sprite batches at once, along with relevant textures and employs the use of Shaders (Vertex and Fragment).
 OpenGL interacts directly with the GPU, while SDL does not, limitng the game performance by cpu bottlenecking.